TanjaKec/bootcamp/content/day1/UseR/_index.en.markdown

 setwd("~/documents/MyR_Project")
 ```

-🤓💡: Make sure you fully adopt the correct sintax in terms of slashes and quatation marks.
+🤓💡: Make sure you fully adopt the correct sintax in terms of slashes and quotation marks.

 Note that the current working directory is displayed by RStudio within the title region of the Console.
 You can also setup your working directory by: